 It is also a somewhat explicit assumption of the setting that the most powerful supernatural abilities typically are difficult to use, dangerous to use, sanity-blasting, grossly immoral or some combination of the above.
 Thus, your character has to choose between an overall disadvantage in power levels, or risking xe life, mind and soul frequently.
 And you WILL end up facing serious threats, because the Occult Underground is paranoid, greedy, insane and ill-tempered.

 Torchbearer can be punishing, rolling successes is difficult and failing gives the GM carte blanche to introduce you to new problems or let you succeed with a negative condition (your character can be left Afraid, Injured or Dead among other things).
 Conditions are also earned every four turns of the game, meaning that careless adventurers are closer and closer to die as far as they go down the dungeon.
-On the other hand is really difficult to actually die in this game, you have to take a series of bad decisions or have a long long streak of bad luck, but, as the book puts it: "In Torchbearer death is a mercy".
+On the other hand it is really difficult to actually die in this game, you have to take a series of bad decisions or have a long long streak of bad luck, but, as the book puts it: "In Torchbearer death is a mercy".

 Dark Heresy, being based on Warhammer 40,000 has a long list of lethal effects of critical hits, such as "marrow flash-boiled, turning bones into frag grenades."